ntt2402vn/PEFT-Automated-Program-Repair/README.md

 - `*_RAW.json`: Raw model outputs directly after inference.
 These may include noise or duplicated responses.
 - `*_CLEAN.json`: Cleaned outputs after applying regex and manual inspection to remove noise.
 - `*_RESULT.json`: Evaluation results based on JUnit test cases from the HumanEval-Java benchmark.
+- CodeGen-350M QLoRA only contains the RAW file since all of its responses were invalid, so no further cleaning or junit testing was conducted.

 ## 📄 Scripts.ipynb